12th International Conference on Islamic Applications in Computer Science and Technologies

 Ministry of Justice and Islamic Affairs in the Kingdom of Bahrain, and

-an Associate Professor at the Institute of Readings, Supreme Council
+a Professor at the Institute of Readings, Supreme Council

 for Islamic Affairs, Kingdom of Bahrain.
-He received his PhD from the
+He obtained a master’s degree

 Department of Islamic Sharia, Faculty of Dar Al Uloom, Cairo